Select Page

 Design essentials

-As a general guide, regional rules limit the sediment that can be discharged into spring-fed or Banks Peninsula streams or a lake or wetland, which is no more than 50 milligrams per cubic metre.
-For other waterways, it is no more than 100 milligrams per cubic metre.
+As a general guide, regional rules limit the sediment that can be discharged into spring-fed or Banks Peninsula streams or a lake or wetland, which is no more than 50 milligrams per litre.
+For other waterways, it is no more than 100 milligrams per litre.

 There are also other rules that you need to comply with so, before you start, check the latest information from Environment Canterbury.